 A note as we begin: Mostly this blog (per its name) is a place I talk about just about everything but writing.
 Over time, though, people have started asking me questions about the business and practice of novel- and screenwriting, and I’ve been thinking about where to put the answers.
 Finally I figured something out.
-So this post—along with various others on writing that have wound up here or on my Tumblr over time—will be colocated at the new FicFoundry.com site when it goes live at the end of this month (July 2020).
+So this post—along with various others on writing that have wound up here or on my Tumblr over time—will be colocated at the new FicFoundry.com site when it goes live in Q1 of 2023.
 Eventually this post will be redirected from here to FF.com… just so people know.

 wait can someone who isn’t a pantser actually explain themselves? how detailed does your outlines get? do you really know the sequence of and content of every scene ahead of time? how you figure out smaller plot threads before you’re ~in~ it?